-Allegations can be made about anyone involved in table tennis and could include anyone working with young people or adults in a paid or voluntary capacity e.g. club volunteers, officials, team captains and coaches.
+Allegations can be made about anyone involved in table tennis and could include anyone working with children in a paid or voluntary capacity, e.g. club volunteers, officials, team captains and coaches.

-Child and adult abuse can and does occur outside the family setting and, although it is a sensitive and difficult issue, it has and does occur within table tennis.
+Child abuse can and does occur outside the family setting and, although it is a sensitive and difficult issue, it has and does occur within table tennis.
 Recent statistics indicate that abuse, which takes place within a public setting, is rarely a 'one off' event.
-It is crucial that those involved in table tennis are aware of the possibility and that allegations are taken seriously and appropriate action is taken.
-People who harm young people and adults will travel across countries, borders and sports in order to access their victims.
+It is crucial that those involved in table tennis are aware of the possibility and that allegations are taken seriously, and appropriate action is taken.
+People who harm children will travel across countries, borders and sports in order to access their victims.

-The club/league welfare officer may be informed of situations where they are unsure whether the allegations constitute abuse or not and can be, therefore, unclear about what action to take.
-There may be circumstances where allegations relate to poor practice rather than abuse, those responsible should always consult Table Tennis England's Safeguarding Manager in the first instance or seek advice from the LADO or the NSPCC if the Safeguarding Manager is not available and the concern is urgent.
+The club/league Safeguarding Officer may be informed of situations where they are unsure whether the allegations constitute abuse or not and can be, therefore, unclear about what action to take.
+There may be circumstances where allegations relate to poor practice rather than abuse, those responsible should always consult Table Tennis Wales' National Safeguarding Officer in the first instance, or seek advice from the CPSU or the NSPCC if the National Safeguarding Officer is not available and the concern is urgent.

 It may be that the particular allegation is one of a series of concerns, which together could be significant or build a picture of behaviour giving cause for concern.

-It is acknowledged that feelings generated by the discovery that a coach or volunteer has abused, or may be, abusing someone will raise concern amongst other coaches and volunteers, particularly in relation to difficulties inherent in reporting such matters.
-It is important, however, that any concerns for the welfare of a person arising from the abuse or harassment by a coach or volunteer should be reported immediately.
-The welfare of the child or adult must always be of paramount importance.
+It is acknowledged that feelings generated by the discovery that a coach or volunteer has abused, or may be abusing someone, will raise concern amongst other coaches and volunteers, particularly in relation to difficulties inherent in reporting such matters.
+It is important however, that any concerns for the welfare of a person arising from the abuse or harassment by a coach or volunteer should be reported immediately.
+The welfare of the child must always be of paramount importance.

-Table Tennis England will assure all coaches, volunteers, helpers, staff or officials that it will fully support and protect anyone who, in good faith, reports their concerns that a colleague has abused or may be abusing a young person or adult.
+Table Tennis Wales will assure all coaches, volunteers, helpers, staff or officials that it will fully support and protect anyone who, in good faith, reports their concerns that a colleague has abused, or may be abusing a child.